sfigg/commercialization-public/docset/design/component-guidelines/radial-implementation-guide.md

 # Windows radial controller implementation guide

-This section is a guide for implementing guide a radial controller compatible with Windows 10.
+This section is a guide for implementing a radial controller compatible with Windows 10.

 ## In this section